 Is online gambling legal in Massachusetts?

-Since online gambling is not legal in Massachusetts, is choosing an illegal offshore site safe?
+Is choosing an illegal offshore site safe?

 No, illegal offshore sites are unsafe.
 These sites are not licensed or regulated by the Massachusetts Gaming Commission.
 This means they do not have to follow the state’s gambling laws, which exist to protect players.